danielamariei/movie-recommendations/README.md

 # Movie Recommendations

 ## Introduction
-The implementation of a movie recommendation system on top of the Hadoop platform using Apache Pig.
+The implementation of a movie recommendation system on top of the Hadoop platform using Apache Pig and Apache Hive.

 * Project requirements: Recommendations on Movies data.
 * Movies dataset: http://grouplens.org/datasets/movielens/20m/.